tinybirdco/use-case-real-time-anomaly-detection/content/rate-of-change.md

  `(value - previous_value) / (timestamp - previous_timestamp) AS slope`

 ## Selecting previous values

-This recipe is based on the use of the ClickHouse `lagInFrame` function to select the timestamp and value of a sensor's previous report.
+This recipe is based on the use of the ClickHouse `lagInFrame` function.
+That function is used to select the set of events *immediately before* the most recent event.
 This function allows you to access data from previous rows in your result set based on a specific ordering within partitions defined by the PARTITION BY clause.

 Here is how the `previous_timestamp` and `previous_value` values are retrieved: